• Home

 Location: The Sahastrara or Crown Chakra is located at the crown of the head.
 The seventh chakra is the center of spirituality, enlightenment, and dynamic thought and energy.
 It allows for the inward flow of wisdom and brings the gift of cosmic consciousness.

-Symptoms of a blocked/imbalanced Crown Chakra: When it gets imbalanced, one might suffer from a constant sense of frustration, melancholy and destructive feelings.
+Symptoms of a blocked/imbalanced Crown Chakra: When it gets imbalanced, one might suffer from a constant sense of frustration, melancholy, and destructive feelings.

-Mantra: The seed mantra (beej mantra) of Sahastrara Chakra is ‘Aum’.
+Mantra: The seed mantra (beej mantra) of Sahastrara Chakra is ‘Aum.’

-Can Chakras influence health?
+Can Chakras Influence Health?

 Chakras are associated with the organs and glands of the particular region where they are located.
-As such, they have a strong bearing on our health, our mental state, and our relation with others.
-Based on various factors such as our lifestyle, environment and surroundings, past experiences, etc, the chakras can either be balanced or imbalanced.
+As such, they have a strong bearing on our health, our mental state, and our relations with others.
+Based on various factors such as our lifestyle, environment and surroundings, or past experiences, the chakras can either be balanced or imbalanced.
 If a chakra is imbalanced, it goes into either a hypoactive or a hyperactive mode.
 A hypoactive or blocked chakra’s functioning is either insufficient or reduced.
 Likewise, a hyperactive chakra means there is too much energy flowing into that particular region, and as such, there is an imbalance in the overall flow of energy throughout the body.

-How to balance your Chakras
+How to Balance Your Chakras

 Every chakra rotates at a specific frequency and speed.
 This frequency and speed can change due to various factors like diet, lifestyle, thought patterns, etc. An imbalance starts creating problems with the distribution of the pranas.
-Imagine what will happen if a 50 watt light bulb starts getting a 500 watt or 10-watt electricity supply!
+Imagine what will happen if a 50-watt light bulb starts getting a 500-watt or 10-watt electricity supply!
 When we speak about balancing or awakening the chakras, we mean bringing them back to their regular speed.

 There is no one single method to unblock your chakras, but rather several.
 The best way to unblock your chakras will be different for everyone, and it’s a matter of trial and error to find out which method works for you.
 Here are a few popular tools and techniques for chakra cleansing and balancing: